azureautomation/stop--start-all-or-only-tagged-azure-vms/README.md

 2. An Action input parameter value that allows runbook to handle VMs power state.
 The parameter must be set to 'Stop' or 'Start'.

-3. An Action input parameter value for the Subscription ID, to scope the VMs that are part of subscription.
+3. An Action input parameter value for the Subscription ID of the VMs that you want to Start/Stop.

 4. All the following PowerShell modules are required to run the cmdlets : Az.Accounts, Az.Resources, Az.Compute and Az.Automation.